mariusnohr/personal-website/client/notes/the-magic-easing.md

-I remember one of the fist things I learned in this crazy web world of interactivity and animation many years ago, was that whatever I was working on, it would almost always look or feel better whenever I applied this simple awesome little trick to some interactive parts of my project.
-Usually in the render/update loops:
+I remember one of the fist things I learned when I first started out with coding and animation, was this nice little equation:

 ```
-// instad of just setting the new value with no animation
+// instad of just setting the new value
+// with no animation, like this
 value = newValue
-// we can set the position smoothly over time
+// we can increment the value
+// smoothly over time
-value += (newValue - value) / easingFactor
+value += (newValue - value) * easingFactor
 ```

+The principle is pretty simple.
+Instead of setting the value directly, we make the increments smaller and smaller as we apporach our target.
+This can make the movement feel a lot more organic.
+Whether it's about animating some position property or some user interaction.

-When I found out about this I was a little stoked to say the least.
-It's really simple, but it can make the animation and feel of things much more smooth and elegant.
-I guess you could remove the word "magic" from the headline, beacause it turns out it's wasn't anything magic going on afterall.
-It sure *felt* a bit magic to me least.
+I guess there's no need to have the word "magic" in the headline, as there's not really anything magic going on here.
+It sure *felt* a little magic the first time I discovered it though.

+This post is a tribute to this little piece of code.

 ### To elaborate a little

 The calculation is pretty simple.
-We also get a good look at what's happening if we output some numbers.
+We can also get a good look at what's happening if we output some numbers.
 Let's run it 30 times (or 30 frames if you like):

 ```
 // set an initial value of 0